AdobeDocs/release-notes.en/current.md

 _Early Adopter Program_

-* **[Submit an Adaptive Form to Adobe Workfront Fusion Scenario](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/forms/integrate/services/submit-adaptive-form-to-workfront-fusion.html?lang=en)** &ndash; Forms as a Cloud Service offers an out-of-the-box option to effortlessly connect an Adaptive Form with Adobe Workfront.
-This connection simplifies the process of submitting an Adaptive Form to an Adobe Workfront scenario, letting you trigger a Workfront Fusion scenario on submission of an Adaptive Form.
+* **[Submit an [!UICONTROL Adaptive Form] to Adobe [!DNL Workfront] Fusion Scenario](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/forms/integrate/services/submit-adaptive-form-to-workfront-fusion.html?lang=en)** &ndash; Forms as a Cloud Service offers an out-of-the-box option to effortlessly connect an [!UICONTROL Adaptive Form] with Adobe [!DNL Workfront].
+This connection simplifies the process of submitting an [!UICONTROL Adaptive Form] to an Adobe [!DNL Workfront] scenario, letting you trigger a [!DNL Workfront] Fusion scenario on submission of an [!UICONTROL Adaptive Form].

-* **[Right to left languages support](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/forms/adaptive-forms-authoring/authoring-adaptive-forms-core-components/create-an-adaptive-form-on-forms-cs/supporting-new-language-localization-core-components.html?lang=en)** &ndash; Adaptive Forms built on Core Components can now be presented in a Right-to-Left (RTL) language like Arabic, Persian, and Urdu.
+* **[Right to left languages support](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/forms/adaptive-forms-authoring/authoring-adaptive-forms-core-components/create-an-adaptive-form-on-forms-cs/supporting-new-language-localization-core-components.html?lang=en)** &ndash; [!UICONTROL Adaptive Forms] built on Core Components can now be presented in a Right-to-Left (RTL) language like Arabic, Persian, and Urdu.
 RTL languages are spoken by more than 2 billion people globally.
 Using a form in RTL language lets you extend the reach of your adaptive forms to cater to these diverse audiences and select into RTL markets.
 In certain regions, it is also a legal mandate to provide forms in the local language.
 By accommodating local languages, you open doors to a broader audience and ensure compliance with relevant laws and regulations.

-* **[Protect your documents with DocAssurance APIs (Part of Communication APIs)](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/forms/using-communications/aem-forms-cloud-service-communications-introduction.html?lang=en#document-assurance-doc-assurance)** &ndash; The DocAssurance APIs empower you to safeguard sensitive information by signing and encrypting the documents.
+* **[Protect your documents with DocAssurance APIs (Part of Communication APIs)](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/forms/using-communications/aem-forms-cloud-service-communications-introduction.html?lang=en#document-assurance-doc-assurance)** &ndash; The [!DNL DocAssurance] APIs empower you to safeguard sensitive information by signing and encrypting the documents.
 Through encryption, the contents of a document are transformed into an unreadable format, ensuring that only authorized users can gain access.
 This fortified layer of protection not only shields valuable data from unauthorized eyes but also provides peace of mind.
 The Signature APIs let your organization protect the security and privacy of Adobe PDF documents that it distributes and receives.
 This service uses digital signatures and certification to ensure that only intended recipients can alter documents.

 You can write to [aem-forms-early-adopter-program@adobe.com](mailto:aem-forms-early-adopter-program@adobe.com) from your official email ID to join the early adopter program and request access to the capability.